Managing UCAT With Other Commitments

 - If there are questions in the UCAT that you didn’t understand completely or blindly guessed, read the answers and solutions and make a note of them.

 - On days that are relatively free (like weekends) try smashing out an entire exam.
 I promise, the feeling of achievement when you have completed an exam outweighs the trauma you experience during the exam.

 On days that are slightly busy, try accommodating some QBank practice whenever you have a chance.

-Written by a 99th percentile UCAT candidate.
-99.95 ATAR
+Written by a past MedEntry student who scored 99th percentile in UCAT and achieved 99.95 ATAR.